-For institutional investors interested in diverse investments across fixed income and property
+For investors interested in diverse investments across fixed income and property

 At Canada Life we recognise and respect the importance of security.
 This Internet Security Statement covers the measures that Canada Life takes to help secure your personal information.
 This Internet Security Statement is subject to change without notice to you, so we recommend that you review it regularly.
 By using this site you acknowledge that you have read and understand this Internet Security Statement as amended from time to time.

 Encryption technology is designed to secure personal and confidential communications between your computer and Canada Life servers, such that they are protected from being read by any third parties.
 This is achieved by "scrambling" communications so that they are unreadable by anyone other than Canada Life or yourself.

 Some Canada Life web applications require 128-bit SSL encryption - the standard for encrypting and safeguarding websites.

 You can verify that a Canada Life website is encrypted by looking for the golden lock or key icon along the bottom of your browser window, which is used by most browsers to indicate a secure connection.

 Note that websites are normally only encrypted when user input is requested e.g. entering a password.